jame0313/ITE2038-wiki/Disk-Space-Manager-(project-5-ver.-).md

 The database file consists of a set of 4KiB pages.
 Each page is roughly divided into three types: Header Page, Free Page, Allocated Page

+***CHANGES IN PROJECT 5***

+Due to avoid timeout in test server, DSM now use O_SYNC mode instead of call fsync function at every write call.

 ------

 ##  DISK SPACE MANANGER API